HaaLeo/vscode-timing/README.md

 ## Description

 The *timing* extension converts and visualizes a given time to various formats.
 You can invoke all commands via the command palette ([sample](#simple-conversion)).
-Each command will ask you to insert the corresponding options for the conversion.
+In addition, you can just hover over an epoch timestamp in the editor to get a human readable preview of that timestamp ([sample](#hover-preview)).

 To view all commands, open the _command palette_ and type _Timing_.
-In addition, you can just hover over an epoch timestamp in the editor to get a human readable preview of that timestamp ([sample](#hover-preview)).

 This extension was inspired by [zodiac403's epoch-time-converter](https://github.com/zodiac403/epoch-time-converter).